-This is an abridged version of an interview by Jack Bynes, DDS of dentalfear.com with Dr. Carmen Santos.
-Carmen is a licensed clinical psychologist with over 25 years of clinical experience.
+This is an abridged version of an interview by Jack Bynes DMD, a now-retired dentist from Coventry CT, with Dr Carmen Santos.
+Carmen is a licensed clinical psychologist.
 She received her doctorate from The University of Hartford School of Professional Psychology in 1997.
 Her dissertation topic was “The Identification and Treatment of Adult Female Survivors of Sexual Abuse with Dental Anxiety”.

 Is dental anxiety more common among men or women?